 Robinson is a retired fire department captain from Naval Air Station Pensacola.
 He currently serves as a team member with the Fraternity All Volunteer Retired Technical Servicemen, who take on service projects in the Molino, Fla. area.
 He served formerly as a board member for the Children's Fire Safety House serving throughout the panhandle of Florida.
 "Involving the community in the effort of helping youth with musical talents is a wonderful endeavor," he said.
 "While I never learned to play I know all the projects we will take on in the future will honor the legacy left by our folks."

-Joining Franks and his brother on the Board of Directors are Gary Knowles, chairman; Jimmy Terrell, vice chairman, James Pelt, secretary and Adam Cathey, member at large.
+Joining Franks and his brother on the Board of Directors are Gary Knowles, chairman; Jimmy Terrell, vice chairman, and James Pelt, secretary.

 James Pelt is retired from Staples after 35 years of service, where he was an account manager.
 He moved here from his home town, Macon, GA in 2001 to manage accounts in the Northwest Georgia and Tennessee area.
 He currently serves as the new Lay Leader at Ringgold United Methodist Church and works as a volunteer in the Catoosa County COAD (Catoosa Organization Acting in Disaster, the long term disaster relief organization) since the tornado struck Catoosa in April of 2011.
 His civic interests have ranged from being a Boy Scout Executive Board member, assistant Scout Master and trainer of adult Scouts in Macon, to a former Lions Club member and a former Rotary Club member.